emory-libraries/Alma-Public/README.md

 ###PromptCatFirm

-See readme in the folder
+See the [readme](https://github.com/Emory-LCS/Alma-Public/blob/master/PromptCatFirm/README.md) in the folder

 -----------------------------------------------